Multi-scale, Multi-paradigm Modeling and Simulation

 Multiscale, Multiparadigm Computations

 bulletDevelopment of efficient computational modeling frameworks for performing seamless multiscale, multiparadigm simulations with near QM accuracy.
-Problems addressed include continuous paradigm mixing, systematic computation upscaling/downscaling, handling wave reflections at the discrete-continuum interface, expressing and propagating interfacial phenomena, inverse solutions, among others.
+Problems addressed include continuous paradigm mixing, systematic computation upscaling/downscaling, handling wave reflections at the discrete-continuum interface, expressing and propagating interfacial phenomena, inverse solutions, homogenization and averaging, and global optimization, among others.

 Collaborative research